marichka-dobko/Food-Habits-Tendencies/README.md

 ## Approach

 Analysing nutritional habits requires unsupervised approach, so we used machine learning method - <b>clustering</b>. <br>
 Namely, k-means and DBSCAN algorithms.
-Which  We also applied PCA and t-SNE dimensionality reduction to visualize high-dimensional data.
+We also applied PCA and t-SNE dimensionality reduction to visualize high-dimensional data.

 ## Results